wildwinter/dink/README.md

 # dink

-**Very much work in progress!**
+**Work in progress!**

-*Dink*, a contraction of *dialogue ink*, is a way of formatting dialogue lines while using/writing in Ink, and a set of tools for parsing and supporting that content.
+**Dink**, a contraction of **dialogue ink**, is a way of formatting dialogue lines while using and writing in [Ink](https://www.inklestudios.com/ink/), and a set of tools for parsing and supporting that content.

-Ink is a system of writing for text flow, so it's a bit of an odd idea to restrict it, really, using Ink for only a part of its potential.
-But there are a lot of us now using Ink for controlling the flow of spoken dialogue lines and scenes.
+Inkle's [Ink](https://www.inklestudios.com/ink/) is a system of writing for text flow, piecing fragments of text together.

+It was never designed for lines of dialogue, so it's a bit of an odd idea to use it for a subset of its real potential.
+But that hasn't stopped a number of us using it that way anyway, really appreciating the way Ink makes it easy to flow sections of story together depending on the game state and choices that the player has made.
+It's great for conversations, and for sets of barks that depend on the current conditions.

-So this presents a markup for specifying dialogue lines and scene actions in an easy to write/read form, and tools to help integrate that into a project.
+So Dink presents some extensions for Ink; a markup for specifying dialogue lines and scene actions in an easy to write/read form.
+It also provides tools to help integrate the extensions into a project and ease the production process.
+Because turning text into audio and managing all that is not trivial.

 ```text
 === MyScene